‘On-the-go’ Be it eating, working or simply talking on-the-go, the phrase is only growing in popularity with modern technology. With

 When an interviewer asks about what you think is the most important skill, they are testing you.
 They want to see if you have the right skill set.
 Moreover, they are testing your ability to identify what skills exactly promote success in a telesales role.

-While thinking about your answer, recollect those included in the job posting and identify the ones that are applicable to you.
+While thinking about your answer, recollect those from the job posting and identify the ones that’re applicable to you.

 12. How do you handle rejection from a prospect?